Docs MediaHub Version 1.x Template API

 Display tags (per-field)

-Display tags are separate from library tags.
+Display tags are separate from library labels.
 They are per-reference labels assigned in the page editor for controlling front-end output (e.g. marking one image as "hero" on a specific page).
 These methods are available on multi-value fields (MediaHubPageArray).

 MethodReturnsDescription